Skip to main content

 Smiling man holding a house-shaped keychain and keys, standing in a modern kitchen setting, symbolizing new rental approval.

 Your rental history is a critical part of your tenant profile.
-It shows potential landlords how responsible you've been with previous rental agreements.
-A clean rental history can boost your chances of being approved for a home, while issues like late payments, evictions, or disputes can raise red flags.
+It shows potential landlords how responsible you’ve been with previous rental agreements.
+A clean rental history can boost approvals, while issues like late payments, evictions, or disputes can raise red flags.

 What Is a Rental History?